Alternative, Naturopathic & Holistic Articles You May Like

 What will I learn in my courses?

-Naturopathic degree programs train students to become an expert in the field of alternative medicine as well as how to work with patients seeking a different form of medical treatment.
+Naturopathic degree programs educate students to become an expert in the field of alternative medicine as well as how to work with patients seeking a different form of medical treatment.
 ND programs are rigorous and prepare students to work as a primary care physician.

 In addition to a clinical practicum, courses will teach you about: